software-architects/time-cockpit-documentation/doc/data-model-customization/entity.md

   * Maximum number of digits: Sets the maximum number of digits before and after the number's comma.
   * Number of decimal places: Specifies the number of digits after the comma.
 That is, the number of decimal places for a number 3 is configured, the numeric value for the number property is rounded to 3 decimal places.
   * Number format: Similar to date properties, the format can also be defined for number properties.
 For possible values, see [Format Strings](https://msdn.microsoft.com/en-us/library/fzeeb5cd.aspx).
+  * Aggregation function: The aggregation function defines the behavior of a numeric property in the case of a grouping in a list.
+For example, if a project list is grouped by customer, and the budget property is stored as an aggregation function ```Sum```, the values of budget per customer are added up and a total sum is displayed.